0xFableOrg/roll-op/docs/opstack.md

 abstract entity that we interact with and do not control.

 roll-op does allow you to spin your own L1 for testing purposes (a "devnet L1"), and that is made of a single geth node using the *clique* proof-of-authority consensus.
-More on this in the last section of this document.
+More on this in the [Devnet L1](#devnet-L1) of this document.

 The second actor is the L2 sequencer, of which there can (at present) only be one.
 The sequencer runs an L2 node in sequencing mode, an L2 execution engine, as well as the L2 batcher and the L2